kelvitz716/TubeTime/README.md

 ### Mark Previous Chapters
 When marking a later chapter as watched, TubeTime asks if you want to mark all previous unwatched chapters too—perfect for catching up after a break.

+### Resource Tracker
+Managing free-tier limits (like Google Cloud quotas) often requires rotating between multiple accounts.
+The **Resource Tracker**:
+1. Monitors the "exhaustion" time of each account.
+2. Calculates the exact 7-day refresh date.
+3. Provides a countdown timer and status indicators (Available/Exhausted).

 ---